metta-systems/metta.systems/content/blog/2021-12-28-osdev-tooling-2.md

 Yes, that's a `ruby 2.6` asking for non-existing `ruby 2.3` while `ruby 3.0` is actually installed via homebrew.
 And I have zero desire to work on fixing that.

 chainofcommand is a pure Rust binary implementing a similar chainloading protocol.
-New feature I've added is the kernel checksum calculation using `seahash` crate (which has a `no_std` implementation, used on the board side).
+New feature I've added is the kernel checksum calculation using {{ crate(name="seahash") }} crate (which has a `no_std` implementation, used on the board side).

 ## Nucleus code refactoring